thooks1203/echodeed/School_Administrator_Presentation.md

 ### **What We Need From You**
 1. **Administrative Approval** - Principal and guidance team buy-in
-2. **Teacher Champions** - 2-3 teachers to pilot initial implementation
+2. **Teacher Champions** - 2-3 middle school teachers for Phase 1
 3. **Parent Communication** - Help introduce program to parent community
-4. **Student Ambassadors** - 5-10 students to help launch platform
+4. **Student Ambassadors** - 5-10 middle school students to help launch
+5. **Elementary Planning** - Consider Phase 2 expansion to grades 4-5

 ### **What We Provide**
 ✅ Complete platform setup and customization